The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 You’re not alone.
 Many couples in Kalamazoo, MI find themselves stuck in a cycle they don’t fully understand.
 The issues may sound different, but ultimately, most couples are explaining the exact same cycle.

 The problem usually isn’t what you’re arguing about.
-It’s the cycle you’re stuck in.
-Let’s talk about what this cycle is, why it happens so often, and how to break it for good.
+It’s the cycles you’re stuck in.
+Let’s talk about what some common cycles look like, why they happen so often, and how to resolve them in a way that feels good for you both.

 The Pursue-Withdraw Cycle: What Is It?